-There is a chance you can make a few small changes to your existing deployment automation to make this process a bit more robust and repeatable.
-Let’s look at 2 ways we can improve it:
+You can make a few small changes to your existing deployment automation to make this process a bit more robust and repeatable.
+Let’s look at two ways we can improve it:

 Building a product manifest with the approved versions of products can deploy a predictable batch of artifacts to any environment of your choosing.
 This enables you to know exactly which versions of your application exist in an environment.
 For instance, you can take all the necessary products to any environment and version that particular set of applications to easily replicate the deployment activities.
 Using a promotion path to create a pipeline for products on their way to production is extremely helpful to ensure the right versions are where you want them at any time.

 What about going the other way?
 Production back down maybe?
 You could also use a manifest with current production versions to populate a lower environment with everything needed to replicate current state in order to reproduce a newly discovered defect.

 We organize our manifests by filename that describe the event they correspond to.
 In this example, we have a production release we have named “Jupiter.”
 Our filename corresponding to this release is “prod-release-jupiter.json.”
 If you reference your releases by dates or version numbers it could be different.
 That’s up to you.

 Here, we are using a JSON file to represent the manifest.
 You could choose a different file type but the key here is that we’re keeping track of these in source control.
 So any updates to the manifest files are tracked and logged.
 We can be sure that wherever this manifest is used, the exact versions specified will be deployed.
 We know that for the Jupiter release, it included version 1.1.0 of the login-svc.
 This file is parsed by an automation script (groovy pipeline DSL) in a Jenkins job.
 There is one manifest job per environment in our Jenkins instance.